-MindView allows you to attach various objects to the root or branches of your mind map, such as text documents, pictures, videos, sounds, FlashTM files or URL links, which you can activate from within the mind map.
+MindView allows you to attach various objects to the topics of your mind map, such as text documents, pictures, videos, sounds, or URL links, which you can activate from within the mind map.
 These objects are listed in the MindView Object list, and can all be exported when exporting your map to a different format.
 See "Attaching objects" and "Creating hyperlinks" for more information.